mdauso/Online-Picture-Frame/readme.md

 The Idea is to place the Pictureframe at Grandmas & Grandpas house and send to them an updated picture once a day or more or less.

-The Pictureframe logs in to my private router and loads a special picture if there is.
+The Pictureframe logs in to a FTPS server and loads a special picture if there is.
 The picture can be uploaded directly from any device by using ftp upload.